 - Linda Nell Cooper has received multiple National Award for Excellence in Directing for shows such as Secret Garden, Aida, Into the Woods, Thoroughly Modern Millie, West Side Story, and Jane Eyre.

-- Chris Nelson has received multiple National Award for Excellence in Directing for shows such as Little Shop of Horrors, Ragtime, Everyman, and Arsenic and Old Lace, and The Diary of Anne Frank.
+- Chris Nelson has received multiple National Award for Excellence in Directing for shows such as Little Shop of Horrors, Ragtime, Everyman, Arsenic and Old Lace, and The Diary of Anne Frank.

-- Andy Geffken has received multiple National Award for Excellence in Directing for shows such as Brigadoon, Guys & Dolls, and Bye Bye Birdie, and Annie Get Your Gun.
+- Andy Geffken has received multiple National Award for Excellence in Directing for shows such as Brigadoon, Guys & Dolls, Bye Bye Birdie, and Annie Get Your Gun.

 - Scott Hayes received a National Award for Excellence in Directing of Steel Magnolias.